onespacemedia/server-management/README.md

 * The application stack consists of Nginx, Supervisor, Gunicorn, Memcached and PostgreSQL.
 * The deployment process will deploy all services onto one machine, it does not support splitting services across multiple machines, though as we're using Ansible it could be possible in the future.
 * Your project is expected to use a virtual environment, with the folder in the same directory as the ``manage.py`` file, and be named ``venv`` or ``.venv``.
 * The deploy script currently logs in as root and installs the base packages as root.
+It then creates a deploy user and disable root access.
 The application, PostgreSQL server and Supervisor all run under their own users.
 * The deployment script does not currently support uploading HTTPS / SSL certificates or automatically configurating nginx to handle HTTPS traffic.
 * Specific static and media paths are required, they are documented below.